Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 - `protocol` (String) A protocol used in the connection.
 Valid options are: `http` | `https`.
 Can also be sourced from the `SNOWFLAKE_PROTOCOL` environment variable.
 - `request_timeout` (Number) request retry timeout in seconds EXCLUDING network roundtrip and read out http response.
 Can also be sourced from the `SNOWFLAKE_REQUEST_TIMEOUT` environment variable.
 - `role` (String) Specifies the role to use by default for accessing Snowflake objects in the client session.
 Can also be sourced from the `SNOWFLAKE_ROLE` environment variable.
+- `skip_toml_file_permission_verification` (Boolean) Skips TOML configuration file permission verification.
+This flag has no effect on Windows systems, as they are not checked by default.
+Instead of using this flag, we recommend setting the proper privileges - see [the section below](#order-precedence).
+Can also be sourced from the `SNOWFLAKE_SKIP_TOML_FILE_PERMISSION_VERIFICATION` environment variable.
 - `tmp_directory_path` (String) Sets temporary directory used by the driver for operations like encrypting, compressing etc. Can also be sourced from the `SNOWFLAKE_TMP_DIRECTORY_PATH` environment variable.
 - `token` (String, Sensitive) Token to use for OAuth and other forms of token based auth.
 Can also be sourced from the `SNOWFLAKE_TOKEN` environment variable.
 - `token_accessor` (Block List, Max: 1) (see [below for nested schema](#nestedblock--token_accessor))